Investigators at each HHMI host institution are supported by an HHMI Science Operations field office.

-Examples of administrative matters handled by an HHMI OAS include:
+Examples of operational matters handled by an HHMI field office include:

 - Coordinating investigator purchases made using HHMI funds;

-- Coordinating all human resources related activities for the investigator and HHMI lab members, including work authorization issues for foreign national hires;
+- Coordinating human resources-related activities for the investigator and HHMI lab members, including work authorization issues for foreign national hires; and

 - Assisting investigators with management of their HHMI budgets.

-The local MAS usually is the best initial contact at HHMI for host institution personnel on any matter having to do with the operations of HHMI laboratories at that host.
-The MAS also can refer host institution personnel as needed to others within HHMI, such as the HHMI scientific officer, HHMI attorney or contracts counsel assigned to the site.
+The Science Operations office is usually the best initial contact at HHMI for host institution personnel on any matter having to do with the operations of HHMI laboratories at that host.
+The office also can refer host institution personnel to others within HHMI as needed, such as the HHMI scientific officer, HHMI attorney or contracts counsel assigned to the site.